 Figure 2.
 Percentage deviations between the predicted total length from the von Bertalanffy model and that of capture-recapture data used in the Fabens model.
 Data used in von Bertalanffy were derived from aged dorsal spines of Stonecats collected in 2011 and 2012 in the Great Chazy River, New York.
 The capture-recapture data were from Stonecats collected in 2012, 2013, and 2014 in the LaPlatte and Missisquoi rivers, Vermont.

 Figure 1.
-Model growth estimates from Fabens (gray) and Von Bertalanffy (black).
+Model growth estimates from Fabens (black) and Von Bertalanffy (grey).
 Mean is solid line and 95% CI are dashed lines.
-Black circles are individual age estimates from each dorsal spine that was used to estimate the Von Bertalanffy model.
-Grey circles are from the Fabens model estimates derived from capture-recapture data from Stonecats collected in 2012, 2013, and 2014 sampling seasons in the LaPlatte and Missisquoi rivers, Vermont.
+Grey circles are individual age estimates from each dorsal spine that was used to estimate the Von Bertalanffy model.
+Black circles are from the Fabens model estimates derived from capture-recapture data from Stonecats collected in 2012, 2013, and 2014 sampling seasons in the LaPlatte and Missisquoi rivers, Vermont.
 Von Bertalanffy model estimates were derived from individuals collected in 2011 and 2012 in the Great Chazy River, NY and aged dorsal spines.
 Circles are aligned vertically between ages even though they were collected throughout the sampling seasons.

 Figure 2.
 Percentage deviations between the predicted total length from the von Bertalanffy model and that of capture-recapture data used in the Fabens model.
 Data used in von Bertalanffy were derived from aged dorsal spines of Stonecats collected in 2011 and 2012 in the Great Chazy River, New York.
 The capture-recapture data were from Stonecats collected in 2012, 2013, and 2014 in the LaPlatte and Missisquoi rivers, Vermont.